hayes/pothos/packages/plugin-prisma/README.md

 efficient.
 See the [Using Prisma without a plugin](#using-prisma-without-a-plugin) section below for more details.

----

 ## Features

 - 🎨 Quickly define GraphQL types based on your Prisma models
 - 🦺 Strong type-safety throughout the entire API
 - 🤝 Automatically resolve relationships defined in your database
-- 🎣 Automatic Query optimization efficiently load the specific data needed to resolve a query (solves common N+1 issues)
+- 🎣 Automatic Query optimization to efficiently load the specific data needed to resolve a query (solves common N+1 issues)
-- 💅 Types and fields in GraphQL schema are not implicitly tied to the column names or type in your database.
+- 💅 Types and fields in GraphQL schema are not implicitly tied to the column names or types in your database.
 - 🔀 Relay integration for defining nodes and connections that can be efficiently loaded.
 - 📚 Supports multiple GraphQL models based on the same Database model